European Shipowners (ECSA)

-The European Community Shipowners' Associations (ECSA) is the voice of the European shipping industry.
+European Shipowners (ESCA) is a trade association for the European shipping industry.
+European Shipowners control 34.5% of the global commercial fleet, contribute billion per year to the EU GDP, and employ 1.7 million people both on board and ashore.

-Founded in 1965 under the name Comité des Associations d'Armateurs des Communautés Européennes (CAACE), ECSA promotes the interests of 19 member associations of the EU and Norway.
-As a trade association, ECSA strives for a regulatory environment that fosters the international competitiveness of European shipping.
+Founded in 1965 under the name Comité des Associations d'Armateurs des Communautés Européennes (CAACE), ES|ECSA promotes the interests of 21 member associations of the EU and Norway.
+As a trade association, ES | ECSA strives for a regulatory environment that fosters the international competitiveness of European shipping, to the benefit of the EU.

-ECSA works through a permanent secretariat in Brussels, a board of directors and a number of specialised committees and working groups.
+Organisation

-ECSA’s current President is Philippos Philis, its Vice-President is Karin Orsel.
+ES|ECSA works through a permanent secretariat in Brussels led by Secretary General Sotiris Raptis, a Board of Directors and a number of specialised committees and working groups.
+The current presidency consist of President Mikki Koskinen and Vice-President Nikolas Veniamis.

-The organisation is recognised by the European Institutions as the representative body of the European shipping sector, and is registered in the European Commission’s Transparency Register for Interest Representatives since 23 June 2008.
+The organisation is recognised by the European Institutions as the representative body of the European shipping sector, and is registered in the European Commission's Transparency Register for Interest Representatives since 23 June 2008.